caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 We can avoid the complexity of EPrints for most of our EPrints deployments.
-It is likely we can even avoid complexity when supporting are larger repository if we separate the curation/submission process from publicly viewable websites and switch to a more microservice friendly architecture.
+It is likely we can even avoid complexity when supporting are larger repository if we separate the curation/submission process from publicly viewable websites and switch to a more micro service friendly architecture.
 E.g we can easily drop database SQL searches for full text searches based on something like Lunr, Solr or Elastic Search.